INTRODUCTION

 A data and phone plan in Thailand was relatively cheap and easy to obtain.
 The story is a little different in Europe.
 I wasted 40 euros on a SIM card in Frankfurt I was told would work in all countries only to find that it didn't work in Switzerland and was barely operational in France.
 I ended up going with a budget phone company in France and essentially paid 20 euros a month for unlimited data.

-Jen is the founder of Lunch Money, a multicurrency personal finance tool for the modern-day spender.
+Jen is the founder of Lunch Money, a personal finance management tool for the modern-day spender.
 She retreats to Asia as a digital nomad during the Canadian winters and is a self-proclaimed "froodie" – a frugal foodie.